david-drew/OpenVINO-Custom-Layers/README.2019.md

     ```
     * Answer questions as follows:
     ```
+    ```
+    Please enter layer name:
+    [cosh]

+    Do you want to automatically parse all parameters from model file
+    [n]

+    Please enter all parameters in format
+    [q]

-    1. Please enter layer name:     cosh
+    1. Please enter layer name:
+    [cosh]

-    2. Do you want to automatically parse all parameters from model file (parameters will be automatically parsed during Model Optimizer work as is, without renaming or omitting) (y/n)       y
+    2. Do you want to automatically parse all parameters from model file...
+    [n]

+    3. Please enter all parameters in format...
+    [q]

+    Do you want to change any answer (y/n) ?
+Default 'no'
+    [n]

+    Please enter operation name:
+    [cosh]

+    Please input all attributes that should be output in IR or needed for shape calculation in format:
+    [q]

+    Please input all internal attributes for your operation (which should be omitted in IR) in format:
+    [q]

+    Does your operation change shape? (y/n)
+    [n]

+    1. Please input all attributes that should be output in IR or needed for shape calculation in format:
+    [q]

+    2. Please input all internal attributes for your operation (which should be omitted in IR) in format:
+    [q]

+    3. Does your operation change shape? (y/n)
+    [n]

+    Do you want to change any answer (y/n) ?
+Default 'no'
+    [n]

+    Please enter operation name:
+    [cosh]

+    Please enter all parameters in format
+    [q]

+    Please check your answers for extractor generation:

+    1. Please enter operation name:
+    [cosh]

+    2. Please enter all parameters in format
+    [n]

-    3. Do you want to change any answer (y/n) ?
-Default 'no'   no
+    Do you want to change any answer (y/n) ?
+Default 'no'
+    [n]
+    ```

+    * The output should be something like:
+    '''
+    Stub file for TensorFlow Model Optimizer extractor is in /tmp/cl_cosh/user_mo_extensions/front/tf folder Stub file for Model Optimizer operation is in /tmp/cl_cosh/./user_mo_extensions/ops folder Stub files for Inference Engine CPU extension are in /tmp/cosh/./user_ie_extensions/cpu folder
+    '''

     ```
     * Answer the remaining questions as appropriate, and enter <b>`q`</b> when prompted for parameters<br>